amygorgon/didtyronzil/docs/smart-contracts/init.tyron.md

 # init.tyron: The SSI Initialization & Domain Name System Smart Contract

 Self-sovereign identity (SSI) focuses on principle #7 of Privacy by Design: "Respect for user privacy — keep it user-centric".
-In that spirit, the user is the owner of their DID smart contract (DIDC) and MUST be the caller to every [transition](./didc.md#transitions) that affects the DIDC state.
+In that spirit, the user is the owner of their DID smart contract and MUST be the caller to every [transition](./didc.md#transitions) that affects the DID State.

 On the other hand, the user relies on servers and cloud infrastructure that is provided by the SSI agents (e.g., pungtas.agent).

 Tyron Pungtas is the open organization developing tyron as a foundation.
 Decentralization and tertiarization of services aim at being integrated by regionally diverse SSI agents.
 In future tyron improvement proposals, there will be an agent.tyron smart contract developed.

-The release of the DID-Client tyronZIL v2.0 introduces the concept of the SSI Trinity integrated by the domain name systems *user.did*, *avatar.agent* and *contract.tyron* - it gets defined by the DID smart contract (DIDC) as follows:
+The release of the DID Client tyronZIL v2.0 introduces the concept of the SSI Trinity integrated by the domain name systems *user.did*, *avatar.agent* and *contract.tyron* - it gets defined by the DID smart contract as follows:

 ```
 (* The SSI Trinity ADT *)
 (*---------------------*)
   type SsiTrinity =
     | User              (* the contract owner *)
-    | Agent of String   (* the agent is the entity running the DID-Client)
+    | Agent of String   (* the agent is the entity running the DID Client)
     | Tyron             (* the .tyron contracts *)
 ```